 The Armor G5 is the first Wi-Fi 6 router from Zyxel.
 So it’s a bit late to the game.
 It seems the networking vendor has tried to make it “worth the wait” by giving it a rather radical design and tons of high-end hardware specs.

 A different look

 The new routers come in a clamshell shape with rounded corners and edges all around.
 On top, it has a middle ledge running from the front to the back that dubs as a color-changing status light, somewhat a mini version of the one on the Asus RT-AX82U.

 By default, this light is quite bright, but you can use the web interface to dim it or turn it off completely, which is always a good thing.

 On the bottom, the router has a rounded base with a small footprint proportionally to its body.
 This base keeps the router about 1/3 of an inch from the ground to help with ventilation.

-The problem is the base also causes the device to be a bit less stable, especially when you plug heavy network cables into its ports.
+The problem is that the base also causes the device to be less stable, especially when you plug heavy network cables into its ports.

 Two multi-gig ports

 Indeed, it has a 2.5Gbps WAN port and a 10Gbps LAN port.
-Note, though, these port only work as their designated roles.
+Note, though, that these ports only work in their designated roles.
 Unlike those from Asus or Netgear, you can’t change the G5’s network ports between the WAN and LAN functions via software.
 The Zyxel has no Dual-WAN or Link Aggregation, either.

 Nonetheless, having these ports means the router can deliver faster-than-gigabit speeds on both WAN and LAN sides.
 That’s always an exciting bonus.